Updated April 2026

 Volume/Units: 0.15 mL (15 units)

-• BPC-157 and KPV are typically dosed in micrograms.
+• BPC-157 and KPV are typically dosed in micrograms (mcg) — these are very small amounts.

 Reconstituted Stability